dumbmatter/dumbmatter.com/src/projects.md

 <a href="https://github.com/dumbmatter/fakeIndexedDB">fakeIndexedDB</a> - A pure JS in-memory implementation of the IndexedDB API.

+<a href="https://github.com/zengm-games/json-web-streams">json-web-streams</a> - Streaming JSON parser built on top of the Web Streams API.

 <a href="https://github.com/dumbmatter/promise-worker-bi">promise-worker-bi</a> - Promise-based messaging for Web Workers and Shared Workers.

 <a href="/vote-and-die/">Vote and Die</a> - Are you more likely to cast a meaningful vote or die in an accident on your way to the polling both?
 Find out!